Washington District Of Columbia, USA Travel Guide

 The Potomac River offers recreational transportation.

-Not applicable for Washington D.C., as it does not function as an international seaport for passenger arrivals.
+Not applicable for Washington D.C., as it does not operate as an international seaport for passenger arrivals.

 Water taxi services typically dock at locations with easy access to public transport (Metro/bus) or ride-share pick-up points.

-River transport brings unique scenic views of the city's landmarks from the water.
+River transport brings unique picturesque views of the city's landmarks from the water.

-The United States does not impose specific exit fees or taxes for departing travelers beyond those already included in your airline ticket prices.
+The United States does not impose specific exit fees or taxes for departing travelers beyond those already included in your airline the cost of tickets.

-All departure points bring comprehensive facilities for travelers.
+All points of departure bring comprehensive facilities for travelers.

-Always confirm your flight or train status before heading to the airport or station.
+Always confirm your flight or train status before heading to your point of departure.

 Use real-time traffic apps to estimate travel time, especially during D.C.'s busy rush hours.